alcionai/corso/docs/docs/tutorial.md

 * Docker is installed and Corso container is available (see [Installation](/install))
 * Corso is connected to your M365 Tenant (see [M365 Access](/configuration/m365_access))
-* Corso has initilized a backup repository (see [Repositories](/configuration/repos))
+* Corso has initialized a backup repository (see [Repositories](/configuration/repos))

 ## Your first backup

-Corso can do much more, but let's start by creating a backup of your Exchange mailbox.
+Corso can do much more, but you can start by creating a backup of your Exchange mailbox.

-To accomplish this, you can execute the following command:
+To do this, you can run the following command:

 ```bash
 $ docker run -e CORSO_PASSPHRASE \